-The Merrimack River Feline Rescue Society’s Catmobile Program is a mobile spay/neuter clinic designed specifically for cats.
-Our Catmobile is staffed by a veterinarian and technician and can assist up to 30 cats a day.
+Merrimack River Feline Rescue Society's Catmobile Program is a mobile clinic providing high-quality spay/neuter surgery specifically for cats.

 Important Information